BlackBeltTechnology/pandino/examples/browser-clicky-js/README.md

 A simple example showcasing service runtime override functionality using Pandino.

 ## Running the example
-Run `npm start` in this folder to start a web server
+Run `npx serve dist` in this folder to start a web server

-> Server will start at: http://localhost:5002
+> Server will start at: http://localhost:3000